stellar/launchtube/README.md

 ### `GET` `/seq`

 Get information about the sequencer Durable Object.
 You very probably don't ever need to run this.
-It's really just for system maintainers doing health or debug checks.
+It's really just for system maintainers doing health or debug checks

 #### Body

-Review the [endpoint code](./src/api/sequencer-info.ts) for available params.
+Review the [endpoint code](./src/api/sequencer-info.ts) for available params

 #### Return

 `JSON` object with information about the sequencer.
-Again, review the code for the exact shape of the response.
+Again, review the code for the exact shape of the response
 </details>